yassminarlen/Connecting-Data/README.md

 3. Take notice of the pop-up screen, click on the underlined option, then click *Open* which is highlighted on the bottom right of the pop-up screen.
 ![Connect Excel Sheet](https://github.com/yassminarlen/Connecting-Data/blob/main/Connecting%20Excel%20Sheet.png?raw=true.png)

+**Be aware that the *executing query* pop-up screen means Tableau is working on performing the tasks you have assigned it to-do, some tasks or queries( a request for data results from your database or for action on the data, or both) may take longer than others.
+Do not fear!**